alexdelorenzo/buffer/README.md

 A buffer can exist in memory, or it can exist on persistent storage, or both. `buffer` does a mix of both.
 Using a set memory buffer limit, small streams can remain in memory, and longer streams can buffer on the disk.

-The `StreamBuffer` is temporary, so when you're done using it, it will automatically clean up the memory and disk caches for you.
+The `StreamBuffer` is temporary, so when you're done using it, it will automatically clean up its memory and disk caches for you.

 # Example